binlecode/example-java-design-patterns/docs/interpreter.md

 ![pattern uml diagram](./images/uml_interpreter_pattern.png)

+Checklist to apply interpreter pattern:
+- Define a grammar for the language.
+- Map each production in the grammar to a class.
+- Organize the suite of classes into the structure of the Composite pattern.
+- Define an `interpret(Context)` method in the Composite hierarchy.
+- Use the Context object to encapsulate the current state of the input and output as the former is parsed and the latter is accumulated.
+It is manipulated by each grammar class as the "interpreting" process transforms the input into the output.

 We are going to create an interface `Expression` and concrete classes implementing the Expression interface.
 A class `TerminalExpression` is defined which acts as a main interpreter of context in question.
 Other classes OrExpression, AndExpression are used to create combinatorial expressions aka `NonTerminalExpression`.

 ![pattern diagram](./images/interpreter_pattern_uml_diagram.jpg)